Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

     accuracy = torch.div(100 * correct.double(), total) # calculate accuracy using (corrects/total)*100
 ```
 - Now for transfer learning, everything reamins the same as before, we just need to change our model class.
 From torchvision.models, we obtain the resnet50 model, get the default (updated weights), we then freeze all the trainable parameters as we do not want to backpropogate through all layers as th weights from the initial layers are likely to be similar on any image classification problem.
 We can think of it as the earlier layers of the model can detect shapes like edges, lines etc which contribute to forming the whole image and thus the trained weights of these layers are crucial for success.
+We essentially use the pretrained model as a feature extractor for our product image dataset to predict 13 categories.
 We only set the trainable_weights parameter of the fully connected layer at the end and of layer 4 to be true.
 How we exactly do this is shown below:

 ```python
 resnet50 = models.resnet50(weights=ResNet50_Weights.DEFAULT)